2015: How Can You Modify a San Diego Superior Court Custody And/or Visitation Order in a Paternity, Legal Separation or Divorce?

 The legal definition of a permanent parenting plan is that this is post judgment of parentage, legal separation or divorce.
 The same legal procedures apply to modification of post judgment orders as pre judgment orders: stipulation or motion.
 There is a difference, however, as modifying a permanent visitation and custody order requires a change of circumstance.
 A change of circumstance is not definable and different in every case.
 For example, would the passage of five years be a change of circumstance in itself?
 Would a parent moving within San Diego County be a change of circumstance or the child or children moving from elementary to junior high or junior high to high school?
 Would the remarriage of one or both parents be considered a change of circumstances or children born of a different relationship after the permanent orders are made?How Can a Local San Diego Law Firm Help in Your Pending Family Law Case?

-The law firm of Doppelt & Forney, a Professional Law Corporation, can help you analyze whether you have the legal basis for file a motion for modification of a temporary or permanent parenting plan.
-Their office offers a complimentary consultation up to 30 minutes with an attorney to discuss the specifics of your case.
+The law firm of Doppelt and Forney, APLC, can help you analyze whether you have the legal basis for file a motion for modification of a temporary or permanent parenting plan.
+Their office offers a complimentary virtual consultation up to 30 minutes with an attorney to discuss the specifics of your case.
 They try to be very easy to work with.